Do Not Watch [Infinite]

 As she swung, she heard a faint ding-ding sound.
 Like a phone notification.

-She didn't have time to check as the bat smashed straight into the back of Mommy's head.
+She didn't have time to check as the bat smashed straight into the back of Mom's head.

-It connected with a sickening crack, and blood sprayed as Mommy screamed in agony, thrashing and trying to turn.
+It connected with a sickening crack, and blood sprayed as the creature screamed in agony, thrashing and trying to turn.

 But Mo Bai didn't give her the chance.
-She struck again and again until her arms went numb and the creature stopped moving altogether.
+She struck again and again until her arms went numb and the monster stopped moving altogether.

 Panting and drained, Mo Bai silently sat in her wheelchair.
 She was still gripping the bat, watching the motionless body by the wardrobe.